daKmoR/nested-dependencies-in-frontend/README.md

 Doing that explains how nested dependencies can be resolved that way.

 ##### Pros nested dependencies for node
-- It means multiple packages each can have their own version of their dependencies
+- It means every packages can have their own versions of every dependency
-- It means no influenced by dependencies of other parts of your Application
+- It means packages are not influenced by dependencies of other packages in the application
-- On the server, you usually do not care too much about how much code (in files size) there is
+- On the server, you usually do not care too much about how much extra code (in files size) there is
 - There is no "high fee" to pay for accessing many extra files.

 #### Cons nested dependencies for the frontend
 - Shipping the same code twice means longer download and processing times
 - Stuff might break if the same code is imported twice from 2 different locations (e.g. performance optimizations via weak maps or singletons)
-- Overall, in short, your site will get slower.
+- Overall, in short, your site will get slower

 ### An automatic resolve that prefers nesting might be dangerous for frontend